consar21/Fine-Tuning-ASR-Models-for-Robust-Recognition-of-Non-Native-Arabic-Speech/README.md

 - **Word Error Rate (WER)**: Primary metric to evaluate transcription accuracy.
 - **Training Loss**: Monitored throughout to avoid overfitting and guide fine-tuning decisions.

-Evaluation was performed on a held-out test set of native Arabic audio samples using Hugging Face’s `evaluate` and custom scoring scripts.
+Evaluation was performed on a **held-out 10% test split of non-native Arabic audio samples**, using Hugging Face’s `evaluate` library .
+This helped assess how well the fine-tuned models generalized beyond the Arabic native dataset they were trained on.

 ### 5. Ablation Studies Design
 We conducted multiple experiments to understand the impact of different training configurations, including: